dbgrande/Grande/README.md

 12-TET Quantizer with Equi-likely mode.

+- **New:** Root note can now also be disable.
+If no notes are selected, it defaults to just the root note.
 - Scale (input): Use Scale plugins and polyphonic switch to allow selecting different scales.
 - Root (input): Defines root note of scale (1V/Oct, polyphonic)
 - Rounding mode (switch): –1 (down) = round down, 0 (center) = round nearest, 1 (up) = round up